Bávaro: Hotels and bars

 The oldest hotel in the area, Barcelo, is past the crossroad Coco Loco and Villas Bavaro I and II.
 One of the newest hotels is the Now Larimar Resort.
 The Cocotal Golf and Country Club is in front of two Melia Hotels (Paradisus Palma Real, Meliá Caribe Tropical) and the shopping mall, Plaza Palma Real.
+The region also features mega-resorts such as the Grand Bávaro Princess, which contributes to the area's extensive all-inclusive lodging capacity along the beachfront corridors.

 Beyond the Melia Hotels is El Cortecito, the first sand road connecting Punta Cana International Airport.
 The oldest building in Los Corales (where El Cortecito starts) is Pirata, now home to two beach bars: Soles and Umi.

+The accommodation sector in Bávaro has evolved toward high-end, all-inclusive luxury resorts, establishing the area's name as a global benchmark for hospitality quality.
+International hotel chains frequently integrate "Bávaro" into their branding (such as the Royalton Bávaro Resort) to leverage the destination's international prestige.
+These mega-resorts have significantly impacted the local economy by introducing advanced infrastructure, diverse culinary offerings, and eco-certified lodging practices.
+This concentrated development has transformed Bávaro from a traditional beach area into a highly competitive hub for international leisure tourism.

 Real estate

 Tourism in Bávaro has been developing at a rapid pace.
 The best examples are Los Corales, Cocotal and El Cortecito, among other options.
 All are just minutes away from the Punta Cana International Airport, where most visitors fly in.